 4.18.4.
-When comparing two dissimilar responses (e.g., increase in rate for two cycles versus progressive increase in amplitude lasting for five or more cycles), where one response is at least twice as significant in terms of response duration, a value greater than plus or minus one is justified.
+When comparing two dissimilar responses (i.e., decrease in rate for two cycles versus decrease in amplitude lasting for five or more cycles), where one response is at least twice as significant in terms of response duration, a value greater than plus or minus one may be justified.